dbersan/Predictive-Coding-Implementation/README.md

 There are many flavors of the Predictive Coding framework, and one in particular is a simple classifier for a static input network (that is, the input data does not contain a temporal dimension).

+## Run Latest Model

+We compare the performance of a typical Backprop network againt the Predictive Coding implementation, on the Imagenet 64x64 dataset.

+To run these exaples, you'll need at least around 16 Gb of *free* RAM, because the whole dataset needs to fit into memory.
+Otherwise, you may easily select a subset of the data by modifying the code.

+1. Download the `Train(64x64) part1`, `Train(64x64) part2` and `Val(64x64)` (select `npz format`) from the [imagenet website](https://image-net.org/download-images).
+Extract inside `datasets/imagenet-64x64/`.

+2. To run the Backpropagation network, run...

+3. To run the Predictive Coding network, run...